-The National Endowment for the Arts and the Poetry Foundation have partnered with the Utah Arts & Museums Arts Education Program to support Poetry Out Loud, which encourages Utah’s youth to learn about great poetry through memorization and performance.
+The National Endowment for the Arts and the Poetry Foundation partners with Utah Arts & Museums’ Arts Education Program to support Poetry Out Loud, which encourages Utah’s youth to learn about great poetry through memorization and performance.

 - POL uses a pyramid structure that starts at the classroom level.
 Every school winner or individual student (if home-schooled or individually participating) must compete at a regional level competition.
 Regional competitions take place throughout February.
 Each region will advance one winner to the state final competition in March.

 - For details regarding Utah’s POL activities, email Jean Irwin at firstname.lastname@example.org or call 801-236-7557.